minqiaowang/on-premise-adg/deploy-adg-lvm/deploy-adg-lvm.md

 # Deploy ADG Process

+## Introduction
-In the following steps you will setup Data Guard from a Single Instance database to another Single Instance database.
+In this lab you will setup Data Guard from a Single Instance database to another Single Instance database.

+Estimated Lab Time: 30 minutes.

+### Objectives
+- Manually Delete the standby database.
+- Copy the Password File to the standby host.
+- Configure Static Listeners.
+- TNS Entries for Redo Transport.
+- Instantiate the Standby Database.
+- Clear all online and standby redo logs.
+- Configure Data Guard broker

-##Lab Prerequisites
+### Prerequisites

 This lab assumes you have already completed the following labs: